hantsy/spring-reactive-sample/docs/start/first.md

 ## Bootstrap

-According to the official documentation, in [Web on Reactive Stack](https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/web-reactive.html#spring-webflux) section, there are some options to bootstrap a reactive web application.
+According to the official documentation (see the Web on Reactive Stack section), Spring Framework 7 provides several options to bootstrap a reactive web application: https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#spring-webflux

 >Spring WebFlux is supported on Tomcat, Jetty, Servlet 3.1+ containers, as well as on non-Servlet runtimes such as Netty and Undertow.